CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 ### 5.2.3 **save_JSON_file**

-Finally the function to store everything in a file.
-In python the reserved word "**with**" along function **open** is used to store files.
-It is important to mention nowadays with globalization, using the encoding for utf-8 should be default.
-However this is not standard practice, every file should be considered to use special characters, no professional coder nowadays should left files without working with non-standard characters (roman alphabet).
+Finally, the function to store everything in a file.
+In Python, the reserved word "with", along with the open function, is used to handle files.
+It's important to mention that, in today's globalized world, using UTF-8 encoding should be the default.
+However, this is not yet a universal standard, and every file should be prepared to handle special characters.
+No professional coder should leave files without considering non-standard characters.

 ```python
 def save_JSON_file(table: List[List[Any]], JSON_file: str):